 - KURIFLOC 2817 used for pH control

 These steps allowed the plant to achieve optimal results, make instantaneous chemical feed changes, waste no chemical, and recover more oil and grease than the client had ever accomplished on a consistent basis.
 And, when operational upsets occurred or when influent plant water changed dramatically (often seen during a cleaning and sanitization event) the S.sensing CS system automatically adjusted in a way that no manual or turbidity-only based operation can accomplish.

 Through this innovative approach, Kurita America was able to increase the client’s lost product recovery by more than 30%, providing two more pounds of marketable oil and grease per animal, which resulted in a cleaner and healthier wastewater lagoon.
 The results were achieved in both normal operating conditions and upset scenarios.
 Interestingly, while gains of 1.2 pounds of FOG per head were noticed during normal operations, the gains during upset conditions proved to be most valuable, with 2-3 pounds of FOG per head captured.

 As a result, the client increased their revenue in oil and grease sales and improved the overall health of their wastewater operation.
-The annualized revenue gains from the Kurita America feed-forward approach and S.sensing CS technology amounted to over $400,000 USD (assuming $0.20/lb. market price for inedible tallow).
+Kurita America’s feed-forward approach and S.sensing CS technology for operational savings and increased recovery resulted in an estimated annual gain of $400,000 USD (assuming $0.20/lb. market price for inedible tallow) to our customer.

 Kurita America’s extensive meat industry experience, deep knowledge of wastewater systems, and advanced chemical approach allowed the team to optimize the client’s operation, use data to make smart decisions, and view the wastewater operation holistically to minimize treatment costs and maximize revenue generation.